duytran31187/node-samples/typescript-learning/README.md

  - The core primitive types in TypeScript are all lowercase! (string, number, boolean)
  - function as type: base on declaration input params and output samples
  - callback functions can return something, even if the argument on which they're passed does NOT expect a returned value

+ #issues
+ 1. "Unable to resolve signature of class decorator when called as an expression.
+The runtime will invoke the decorator with 1 arguments, but the decorator expects 2." => to sort: remove experimentalDecorators from tsconfig.json